h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-sradius.md

 --- abstract

 This document defines Secure RADIUS (SRADIUS), which is a transport profile for RADIUS.
 There are three changes from traditional RADIUS transport protocols.
 First, TLS transport is required and insecure transports are forbidden.
-Second, the shared secret is no longer used, and all MD5-based packet signing and attribute obfuscation methods are therefore no longer necessary.
+Second, the RADIUS shared secret is no longer used, and all MD5-based packet signing and attribute obfuscation methods are therefore no longer necessary.
 Finally, the now unused Authenticator field is repurposed to contain an explict request / response identifier, called a Token.

 SRADIUS connections can transport all RADIUS attributes.
 Implementation of SRADIUS requires only minor changes to packet encoder and decoder functionality.
 Nothing else is changed from traditional RADIUS.